NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-09-16-office-persistence.md

 ---

+## Persistence
+Persistence consists of techniques that adversaries use to keep access to systems across restarts, changed credentials, and other interruptions that could cut off their access.
+Techniques used for persistence include any access, action, or configuration changes that let them maintain their fotthold on systems, such as replacing or hijacking legitimate code or adding startup code

 ## What is a WLL file?
 A WLL file is an add-in used by Microsoft Word, a word processing application.
 It contains a software component that adds new features to the program, similar to a plugin.
 WLL "Add-Ins" for Word